 Why Terrell Hogan?

 Since 1974, Terrell Hogan has represented thousands of personal injury victims and their families.
 Our Mesothelioma department was started in 1980 to handle the growing number of asbestos related cases.
 Terrell Hogan was the first Florida Firm to get an asbestos verdict for an injured asbestos victim.
-Anita Pryor and Alan Pickert, our Asbestos and Mesothelioma Attorneys, specialize in bringing financial relief to families affected by this toxic exposure, because American companies and manufacturers knew of the inherent dangers of asbestos but chose to put profits over the health and safety of its workers.
+Anita Clark and Alan Pickert, our Asbestos and Mesothelioma Attorneys, specialize in bringing financial relief to families affected by this toxic exposure, because American companies and manufacturers knew of the inherent dangers of asbestos but chose to put profits over the health and safety of its workers.

 If you, a loved one, or a family member were exposed to Asbestos and have been diagnosed with Mesothelioma or Lung Cancer we are so sorry for this avoidable disease.
-For over 26 years, Anita Pryor and Alan Pickett have represented innocent victims and their families, from all over Florida, confronting this terrible tragedy.
+For over 26 years, Anita Clark and Alan Pickett have represented innocent victims and their families, from all over Florida, confronting this terrible tragedy.
 We have successfully represented over 4000 asbestos victims and their families, recovering over $135 million dollars in verdicts and settlements.
 Hard working men and women who believed their occupations and working environments were safe and hazard free.
 Since the 1930’s, asbestos manufacturers have known about the health risks associated with their products and concealed it from the working public.
 The US government waited until the 1970’s to take action and in 1989, the Environmental Protection Agency (EPA) finally banned all new uses of asbestos.